Euan2873/USS-Habakkuk/README.md

 ### The HTML

-If you want to fiddle around with the HTML, you can do so in the `resources/views` directory.
+If you want to fiddle around with the HTML, you can do so in the `views` directory.
 Although, the files in there end in `.blade.php`, for the most part they are just plain HTML files.
 Ask me if you don't understand this part.

 ### CSS and Javascript